Date of Degree

 Copyright 2010 Robyn Ann Howarth

 Howarth, Robyn Ann.
-"Examining the neurocognitive profile of dysnomia: a comparison of school-aged children with and without dyslexia across the domains of expressive language, attention/memory, and academic achievement." dissertation, University of Iowa, 2010.
+"Examining the neurocognitive profile of dysnomia: a comparison of school-aged children with and without dyslexia across the domains of expressive language, attention/memory, and academic achievement."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.